AreeshaUmar91/TrioScriptUni/README.md

-# This is the website which uses different languages and provides different functionalities
+# This is the website which manages the <br>accounts of the teachers and students through <br>admin account.